Eniola-Oluwashola/portfolio/README.md

 5. Use the relationship between education level and credit score to tailor billing communication and financial counseling by patient group.
 6. Review admission and outcome patterns by blood type over time to see whether differences across groups are meaningful or just a result of smaller sample sizes for rarer blood types.

-**Business Impact**

-This dashboard enabled hospital leadership to:

-- Track 1,656 patient records across six years from 2019 to 2024.
-- Identify that 77% of patients report good or excellent health outcomes.
-- Reveal that Atlanta accounts for 59% of total admissions across three cities.
-- Surface a 58.6% swing in admissions between the slowest month, April, and the busiest, January.
-- Connect education level to average credit score for more targeted patient communication.
-- Replace scattered reports with one consistent view of demographics, outcomes, and admission patterns.

 **Business Impact Statement**